karatusd/karatusd/docs/USDKG.md

-# USDKG is gold-backed stablecoin represented as ERC20 token.
+# USDKG is a gold-backed stablecoin represented as ERC20 token.

 ## Role Permissions
 The contract is managed by two addresses (multisigs): `Owner` and `Compliance`.